ikumen/docker-nginx/services/kafka/README.md

 ### Configure

-- requires a `KAFKA_DATA_DIR` environment variable pointing to the directory where install script can create and mount to the container.
+- requires a `KAFKA_HOST_DATA_DIR` environment variable pointing to the directory where install script can create and mount to the container.

 ### Install / Uninstall